Cost Per Square Foot to Build a House in Toronto

 Last updated: February 2026

 Building costs in Toronto can vary widely based on design complexity, approvals, and finish level.
-This guide breaks down realistic cost-per-square-foot ranges and the biggest factors that move your budget—so you can plan with clear assumptions before requesting a detailed estimate.
+This guide breaks down realistic cost-per-square-foot ranges and the biggest factors that affect your total cost—so you can plan with clear assumptions before requesting a detailed estimate.

 Homeowners should expect to pay an average of $1,000,000 to $1,200,000 to build a decent-standard 3,000-square-foot custom home in Toronto.
 This estimate typically covers labor and core materials, and may include permits and standard city fees depending on scope and site conditions.
 As finishes, structural complexity, and upgrades increase, the total cost rises accordingly.